 Empowered with a comprehensive understanding of transaction processes, you gain insights into

-A security protocol to enhance the security of online credit and debit card transactions.
-It adds an additional layer of verification.
+It is a security protocol that adds an extra layer of verification to bolster the security of online credit and debit card transactions.
 3DSecure authentication and Note

 The process of returning money to the customer in case of a canceled order or a returned item. refunds , ensuring seamless transactions and effective troubleshooting.